bitlather/academy-pgh-sessions/api-flask-mongo/README.md

 - You should still have `mongo` running in a terminal window; if not, SSH in and run it now.

-- You should have the tv database with the shows collection created in a previous step.
+- You should have the tv database with the show collection created in a previous step.

 - We will use a program called `curl` to hit mongo's API endpoints from the commandline.
 If the following fails, there should be on-screen commands to follow in order to install curl.
 But, before we hit the mongo's REST endpoint, run this and compare the output to the source for google.com: